Asahi Production

 Asahi Production Inc. (旭プロダクション, Kabushiki-gaisha Asahi Purodakushon) is a Japanese animation studio established on 1 June 1973.
 It is located in Nerima, Tokyo.

 History

 Asahi Production was founded in 1973, initially establishing itself as a specialized shooting studio and PR movie company.
-At its inception, Tokyo Movie Co., Ltd, and Tokyo Movie Shinsha (today TMS Entertainment) were its first affiliates.
+At its inception, Sunrise Inc. (today part of Bandai Namco Filmworks) and Tokyo Movie Shinsha (today TMS Entertainment) were its first affiliates.
 Production of promotional videos for large companies and industry organizations, such as the Japan Insurance Association and Asahi Chemical, was the studio's main business.